 The results of the LDAR program for RPGP (including valves, vessels, instrumentation, piping and compressors) are provided in Table 4.
-Compressors #2 and #3 were not tested as they were not operating at the time of the leak survey.
+Compressors #2 and #3 were tested but were not operating at the time of the leak survey.

 Table 4 - Leak detection results for the RPGP LDAR program